Follow these steps to put a solid budget plan into action.

 Let’s break up your monthly spend into specific buckets.
 For many people this will be grouped into housing, transportation, utilities and food (exclude restaurants here).
 After those, you can use additional buckets like “Dining out”, “Vacation”, “Clothes”, etcetera.
-We have a free template you can download: Payoff Budget or create your own.
 Remember, some expenses may not bill monthly so review prior months to get a holistic picture of your monthly spend.

 3. Calculate the difference

 If your expenses are already greater than your savings, you have 2 options.
 Either make more money, or spend less.
 Generally it’s easier to reduce spending versus making more money.
 Look back at your budget and determine what can be reduced.
 Dining out less?
 Fewer new clothes?
 If you’re saving more than you’re spending, that’s great.
 Are you happy with the amount you’re saving?
 If not, what else can be eliminated?